ibm-cloud-docs/vmwaresolutions/vmonic/vmware-add-ons.md

 ## VMware Avi Load Balancer add-on
 {: #vmware-add-ons-nsx-avi}

 Avi Load Balancer (formerly NSX Advanced Load Balancer) is available as a VMware add-on.
-The basic load-balancing function of VMware NSX® will be removed by Broadcom when new licenses are issued in the future.

 If you need load balancing for your environment, order the Avi Load Balancer from the {{site.data.keyword.cloud}} console.

 ## VMware NSX firewall add-ons
 {: #vmware-add-ons-nsx-firewall}

-VMware by Broadcom extracted the distributed and gateway firewalls from VMware NSX into the VMware Cloud Foundation bundle and made it a separate add-on, which is available for purchase in the {{site.data.keyword.cloud_notm}} console.
+The distributed and gateway firewalls are extracted from NSX into the VMware Cloud Foundation bundle and offered as a separate add-on, which is available for purchase in the {{site.data.keyword.cloud_notm}} console.
 You must purchase licenses for the number of cores that are required for your environment separately.

-Currently, the NSX firewall add-ons do not issue a license key.
-Later, VMware by Broadcom will disable the NSX firewall add-ons and require new license keys.
-The VMware Solutions team will work with you in the future to obtain the license keys.
+Although you must order NSX firewall add-ons to represent your firewall usage, you cannot enter firewall license keys into NSX Manager yet.
+In the future, VMware Solutions will make a new set of NSX license keys available.
+Then, you are expected to enter the new NSX license keys, along with the NSX firewall keys that you ordered into NSX Manager.

 The NSX firewall add-on is the same for both the distributed and the gateway firewall.
 You must order the appropriate number of firewall cores for your environment.